 - Is the project being led by a qualified professional, with conservation accreditation from a recognised institution if it is a listed building? (please review the guidance note for details of recognised institutions)

-- Have you got all necessary permissions approved and in place before applying? (e.g. full Faculty approval) This includes those from your governing body and your local planning authority if planning permission and/or listed building consent is also required.
+- Have you got all necessary permissions approved and in place before applying? (e.g. full Faculty approval signed by the Chancellor) This includes those from your governing body and your local planning authority if planning permission and/or listed building consent is also required.

 - Is the project yet to start (we don't accept applications for projects that have already started before applying)